2022 Racing Louisville FC season: Current squad

 Several players departed from Racing Louisville's 2021 squad after the season ended.
 Aside from free transfers, Racing traded Savannah McCaskill to Angel City FC, Julia Ashley was sent to Houston Dash, Yuki Nagasato was traded back to Chicago Red Stars, and Kaleigh Riehl was selected by San Diego Wave FC in the 2022 NWSL Expansion Draft.
 Louisville traded Cece Kizer and Addisyn Merrick to their hometown club of Kansas City, and Ebony Salmon to Houston Dash, while also waiving Erin Simon, who was subsequently signed by Leicester City W.F.C. on a free transfer.

 Racing Louisville traded the rights to Christen Press to Angel City FC in exchange for expansion draft protection, the rights to Janine Beckie to Portland Thorns FC in exchange for allocation money, and the rights to Tobin Heath to OL Reign for allocation money and draft picks.

 Racing Louisville reloaded primarily through the 2022 NWSL Draft, bringing Jaelin Howell, Savannah DeMelo, and Jordyn Bloomer into the squad.
 Louisville acquired Jess McDonald through a trade with North Carolina Courage, signed 2021 draftees Kirsten Davis and Parker Goins, and signed free agents Hillary Beall, Taylor Malham, Julia Lester, Rebecca Holloway, Alex Chidiac, Satara Murray, and Thembi Kgatlana to pro contracts.
 Following FIFA's ruling that foreign player contracts with Russian clubs were voidable in the wake of the Russian invasion of Ukraine, Sh'Nia Gordon left CSKA Moscow and signed with Racing Louisville.

 On July 27, 2022, Racing announced that Gordon and Taylor Otto had mutually terminated their contracts with the club to pursue playing opportunities in Europe, and that National Team Replacement player Zaneta Wyne had signed a contract through 2023.
 The club did not offer permanent contracts to its other National Team Replacement players — Hannah Adler, Isabella Beletic, and Allison Whitfield.

 On August 1, 2022, Racing traded $30,000 of allocation money and a fourth-round pick in the 2023 NWSL Draft to OL Reign for the discovery rights to sign China women's national football team forward Wang Shuang to an NWSL contract.
 On August 10, after Wang received her visa, the club announced that it had signed Wang to a contract through the 2023 season.

 On August 15, 2022, Racing announced the transfer of goalkeeper Kelsey Daugherty from Djurgårdens IF.
 Per a club statement, Björkegren said the signing would allow the club to loan out backup goalkeepers Beall and Bloomer.

 On September 7, 2022, Racing announced the transfer of midfielder Freja Olofsson to Real Madrid four months into her three-year contract with Racing, in exchange for an undisclosed transfer fee.

-Racing announced the loan of goalkeeper Hillary Beall to Adelaide United FC, from the end of the NWSL season to the end of the A-League Women season in April, on September 27, 2022.
+Racing announced the loan of goalkeeper Hillary Beall to Western United FC, from the end of the NWSL season to the end of the A-League Women season in April, on September 27, 2022.